aws-samples/amazon-resilient-fix-engine-demo/README.md

 ## Resilient FIX Engine on AWS
-- Example implementation of an AWS FIX service, which provides automated HA failover with an RTO of seconds and 0 RPO.
+- Example implementation of an AWS FIX service, which provides automated HA (High Availability) failover, with an RTO (Recovery Time Objective) of seconds in case of failure of the primary engine, and 0 RPO (Recovery Point Objective) meaning no data loss.
-- The implementation uses the QuickFixJ Java-based FIX engine to create FIX connections, and provides the ability to synchronize its state with a JDBC database (and a backup instance of itself).
+- The implementation uses the [QuickFixJ](http://www.quickfixengine.org/) Java-based FIX engine to create FIX connections, and provides the ability to synchronize its state with a hot standby backup engine using a JDBC database.
 - The provided Cloud Formation template and FIX encoding/decoding libraries from the QuickFix project can be used to quickly stand up the engine and use Java, Python, C++, Ruby, .NET or GO to use it to send and receive messages with any other FIX engine.
+- The solution can be configured either as a FIX server or a FIX client, and creates and configures all the infrastructure required to run, including the primary and backup engine, JDBC database, MSK (Kafka) queue, networking, configuration, security and SDLC components.
+- The solution can be reconfigured to run in asynchronous mode using EFS (with near-real-time replication) to achieve higher throughput with a lower RPO

 ## Vision
--FIX (Financial Information eXchange) is a protocol that allows vastly different institutions, technologies and architectures to communicate financial data to each other with minimal coupling and coordination effort.
+-[FIX](https://en.wikipedia.org/wiki/Financial_Information_eXchange) (Financial Information eXchange) is a protocol that allows vastly different institutions, technologies and architectures to communicate financial data to each other with minimal coupling and coordination effort.
 - Example of a FIX message : Execution Report (Pipe character is used to represent SOH character): 8=FIX.4.2|9=176|35=8|49=PHLX|56=PERS|52=20071123-05:30:00.000|11=ATOMNOCCC9990900|20=3|150=E|39=E|55=MSFT|167=CS|54=1|38=15|40=2|44=15|58=PHLX EQUITY TESTING|59=0|47=C|32=0|31=0|151=15|14=0|6=0|10=128|
 - The FIX protocol has ushered in an era of straight-through processing in capital markets, replacing faxes and phone calls, and allowing firms to exchange data in real time.
 - To achieve this, the FIX engine must be highly available and resilient against brief outages as well as data center failures, and allow participants to continue exchanging FIX messages.